What other names is Zinc known by?

 - Inflammatory bowel disease (IBD).
 Taking zinc by mouth does not seem to help treat IBD.

 - Flu.
-Taking zinc supplements by mouth is unlikely to improve immune function in people who are not at risk for zinc deficiency.
+Taking zinc supplements by mouth is unlikely to improve immune function against the flu virus in people who are not at risk for zinc deficiency.

 - Ear infection.
 Taking zinc does not appear to prevent ear infections in children.